 A dedicated community leader standing up for Kansas working families

-Sharice Davids is a dedicated community leader who gives a new voice to Kansans in Congress.
+Sharice Davids is running for re-election to continue fighting for Kansans in Congress.
 She was raised by her single mother, who is a U.S. Army veteran, in Leavenworth and learned the value of hard work and service from a young age.
 As a member of the Ho-Chunk Nation, Sharice made history in this election as the first Native American woman elected to Congress.
 “It wasn't part of my decision. [...] but I'm definitely proud to be part of this time in history,” she has said.
 Sharice studied business administration at the University of Missouri-Kansas City and received her law degree from Cornell Law School.
 She worked for a law firm in Kansas City on issues including economic development for Native American tribes.
 She then went on to live and work on the Pine Ridge Indian Reservation.
 Sharice served as a White House Fellow during the final year of the Obama administration.
 Most recently, Sharice hosted a podcast called “Starty Pants,” where she interviewed entrepreneurs and investors.
 She has also competed in mixed martial arts tournaments, fighting both professionally and as an amateur.
-In addition to making history as the first Native American woman in Congress, Sharice is also the first openly gay member of the Kansas congressional delegation and the first Democratic woman to represent the 3rd District.
+Sharice is also the first openly LGBTQ member of the Kansas congressional delegation and the first Democratic woman to represent the 3rd District.

 A champion for expanding economic opportunity